Understanding Capital Gains Tax Rules: Your Essential Guide

 Calculate Your Gain or Loss

-Determine your 'basis' (original cost plus improvements) and subtract it from the selling price.
-A positive result is a gain; a negative is a loss.
-Brokerage statements often simplify this for investments.
+Subtract your cost basis (original purchase price plus any improvements or commissions) from the sale price.
+A positive result is a gain, a negative is a loss.

 4